Claudia Goldin Wins Nobel For Work On Women In The Labour Market - UrduPoint

 Goldin has "trawled the archives and collected over 200 years of data from the US," the jury said.

-"She studied something that many people, many historians, for instance, simply decided not to study before because they didn't think these data existed, Hjalmarsson said in an interview, calling Goldin "a detective".
+"She studied something that many people, many historians, for instance, simply decided not to study before because they didn't think these data existed, Hjalmarsson said, calling Goldin "a detective".

-Among other things, Goldin's research showed that female participation in the labour force had not always followed an upward trend, and instead followed a "U-shaped curve" as the participation actually decreased with the transition from an agrarian to industrial society.
+Goldin's research showed that female participation in the labour force had not always followed an upward trend but rather a "U-shaped curve", as participation actually decreased with the transition from an agrarian to an industrial society.